andreaperaltro/bbs/PROJECT_OVERVIEW.md

 - **For reliable hot reload, use legacy Next.js dev server:** `npm run dev:hot`
 - **If localhost:3000 is down, kill any process on that port and restart with `npm run dev:hot -- --port 3000`.**
 - **Server restarts are handled manually for now.**

+## Recent Fixes & Improvements
+- **ESLint errors fixed for Vercel build:** No more `any` or unused variable errors in admin page.
+- **Site title and metadata:** Now always shows "Andrea Perato" and correct description.
+- **Favicon:** Custom favicon is now reliably used in all environments.
+- **Gallery modal navigation:** Navigation arrows no longer close the modal.

 ## How to Develop Further
 - Restart the dev server after changing Tailwind config or global CSS.